lexnederbragt/MBV3070-H19/0_Variables_Types.md

 There are many different kinds of programming languages.
 The language we are using today is python, which is an interpreted language.
 This means that we can write in code and it will be executed right away.

-You can deal with python in two ways, either directly in an interpreter, or you can write bits of code in a file and have that run by the interpreter for you.
+You can work with python in two ways, either directly in an interpreter, or you can write bits of code in a file and have that run by the interpreter for you.

 NOTE: a line anywere in python that is preceeded with a # is a comment and is ignored by python!